decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 #### Basic materials

 Instead of the _material_ entity, you can define a material through the _basic-material_ entity.
 This creates materials that are shadeless and are not affected by light.
-This is useful for creating user interfaces that should be consistenlty bright, it can also be used to give your scene a more minimalistic look.
+This is useful for creating user interfaces that should be consistently bright, it can also be used to give your scene a more minimalist look.

 {% raw %}